iamkhajan/ai-shell-history/README.md

 docker compose up -d
 ```

-## hcgrep
+## grep

-`ag` (also available as `hcgrep`) finds repositories from a
+`ag` finds repositories from a
 natural-language query.
-It scans the immediate children of `WORKSPACE_ROOT`,
+It scans the immediate children of `WORKSPACE_ROOT`,creates a lexical shortlist, then uses
-or the current directory when that variable is unset, and joins local checkouts to the
-repository descriptions in `repos.json`, creates a lexical shortlist, then uses
 Jev to rank that shortlist, reject unrelated queries, and classify the requested
 action as `cd`, `code`, `open`, `web`, or `no_action`.